kworam/ProcScript/README.md

 	}

-We can write a Proc that inputs or outputs a `Point` object like this:
+You can write a Proc that inputs or outputs a `Point` object like this:

 	var PointProc = PS.defineProc({